 The PPG Guiding Principles are divided into two sections.
 Section One: The Non-Negotiables and Section Two: The Mission, Vision and Values.
 You can download the full document below.

-To be in any way affiliated with the Pet Professional Guild all members must adhere to a strict code of conduct.
-Pet Professional Guild Members Understand Force-Free to mean: no pain, no force, no fear and no compulsion methods are employed to train or care for an equine.
+To be in any way affiliated with the Pet Professional Guild, all members must adhere to a strict code of conduct.
+Pet Professional Guild members understand Force-Free to mean that:

 Definition of Force

 Any definition can never be so expansive and explicit that every possible situation is addressed.
-This is seen everywhere in life and most obviously in the US legal system where very often courts cannot agree on a single interpretation of what terms and definitions mean, including physical force.
+This is universal in its application.
+A good example is the US legal system where, very often, courts cannot agree on a single interpretation of what terms and definitions mean – including physical force.

-Recognizing this we understand, in the context of our guiding principles and as a general framework, physical force to mean “any intentional physical act against a pet that causes psychological or physical pain, harm or damage to the pet.”
+Recognizing this in the context of its Guiding Principles and as a general framework, the Pet Professional Guild defines physical force as “any intentional physical act against a pet that causes psychological or physical pain, harm or damage to the pet.”

 Certain equipment is covered above in the Non-Negotiables.
 Clearly, the use of many (or even most) harnesses, head halters, collars (non-choking) and leashes would not be considered physical force under this guiding definition if

 - they are used consistently with our Guiding Principles,